Jud Larson

 Eugene Wesley "Jud" Larson (January 21, 1923 Grand Prairie, Texas - June 11, 1966 Reading, Pennsylvania) was an American racecar driver.

 Career

 Larson drove in the USAC Championship Car series, racing in the 1956-1959 and 1964-1965 seasons with 53 starts, including the 1958 and 1959 Indianapolis 500 races.
 He finished in the top ten 38 times, with 7 victories.

-Less than two weeks before his death, he pulled ahead of pole-sitter Greg Weld during the second lap of a feature USAC sprint race in Winchester, and held onto his lead to win the thirty-lap race.
+Less than two weeks before his death, Larsen pulled ahead of pole-sitter Greg Weld during the second lap of a feature USAC sprint race in Winchester, and held onto his lead to win the thirty-lap race.

 Accident, death and interment

 Larson died on June 11, 1966, as a result of injuries sustained in a sprint car crash at the Reading Fairgrounds Speedway in Berks County, Pennsylvania that also claimed the life of Red Riegel.
 According to The Kansas City Star, "Authorities said the accident occurred when the wheels of their cars locked during the second lap of the featured event."
 Both cars then "went up a short embankment around the first turn near the grandstand and tumbled back onto the track two times in succession," pinning both men inside their respective cars.
 A crowd of roughly six thousand witnessed the accident.
 Larson was buried at the Cook-Walden Capital Parks Cemetery and Mausoleum in Pflugerville, Texas.
 Mario Andretti was among those who later paid tribute to him.